folkzb/magalu/mgc/cli/docs/kubernetes/nodepool/create/help.md

 - --auto-scale object                 Object specifying properties for updating workload resources in the Kubernetes cluster.
 - (properties: max_replicas and min_replicas)
 - Use --auto-scale=help for more details
 - --auto-scale.max-replicas integer   Object specifying properties for updating workload resources in the Kubernetes cluster: Maximum number of replicas for autoscaling.
-If not provided, or if the value is equal to or less than zero, the autoscaler value will be assumed based on the "replicas" field.
+If not provided, the autoscale value will be assumed based on the "replicas" field.
 - (min: 0)
 - This is the same as '--auto-scale=max_replicas:integer'.
 - --auto-scale.min-replicas integer   Object specifying properties for updating workload resources in the Kubernetes cluster: Minimum number of replicas for autoscaling.
-If not provided, or if the value is equal to or less than zero, the autoscaler value will be assumed based on the "replicas" field.
+If not provided, the autoscale value will be assumed based on the "replicas" field.
 - (min: 0)
 - This is the same as '--auto-scale=min_replicas:integer'.
 - --cli.list-links enum[=table]       List all available links for this command (one of "json", "table" or "yaml")